Cybersecurity Law of the People's Republic of China: Reactions

-The law forces foreign technology and other companies operating within China to either invest in new server infrastructure in order to comply with the law or partner with service providers such as Huawei, Tencent, or Alibaba, which have already have server infrastructure on the ground, saving capital expenditure costs for companies.
-The law is widely seen to be in line with 12th Five-Year Plan (2011–2015) which aims to create domestic champions in industries such as cloud computing and big data processing.
-The law is seen as a boon to domestic companies and has been criticized as creating an unfair playing ground against international technology companies such as Microsoft and Google.
+The law requires foreign technology and other companies operating within China to either invest in new server infrastructure in order to comply with the law or partner with service providers such as Huawei, Tencent, or Alibaba, which already have server infrastructure on the ground, saving capital expenditure costs for companies.
+The law is widely seen to be in line with the 12th Five-Year Plan (2011–2015), which aims to create domestic champions in industries such as cloud computing and big data processing.
+The law is seen as a boon to domestic companies and has been criticized for creating an unfair playing ground against international technology companies such as Microsoft and Google.

 Supporters of the law have stated that the intention of the law is not to prohibit foreign businesses from operating in China, or boost domestic Chinese competitiveness.
 A study by Matthias Bauer and Hosuk Lee-Makiyama in 2015, states that data localization causes minor damage to economic growth due to inefficiencies that arise from data transfer processes and the duplication of data between several jurisdictions.
 The requirement for data localization is also seen as a move by Beijing to bring data under Chinese jurisdiction and make it easier to prosecute entities seen as violating China's internet laws.

 The president of AmCham South China, Harley Seyedin, claimed that foreign firms are facing "mass concerns" because the law has greatly increased operating costs and has had a big impact on how business is done in China.
-More specifically, he stated that the cyber security law continues to create "uncertainties within the investment community, and it's resulting in, at the minimum, postponement of some R&D investment."
+More specifically, he stated that the cybersecurity law continues to create "uncertainties within the investment community, and it's resulting in, at the minimum, postponement of some R&D investment."

 The law was widely criticized for limiting freedom of speech.
-For example, the law explicitly requires most online services operating in China to collect and verify the identity of their users, and, when required to, surrender such information to law enforcement without warrant.
+For example, the law explicitly requires most online services operating in China to collect and verify the identity of their users, and, when required to, surrender such information to law enforcement without a warrant.
 Activists have argued this policy dissuades people from freely expressing their thoughts online, further stifling dissent by making it easier to target and surveil dissidents.